 “I don’t remember,” he said in a helpless tone, and I know this is true because when you lose your temper, you do and say things you regret.
 It’s natural and perhaps easier to look at the good you do as a person and as a father, and so you forget about the past bad things which happened in the heat of the moment.
 Of course, it goes without saying those things don’t just disappear for people, especially children.
 On the other hand, for some people this probably should be pointed out again and again.

-He took me in his arms then, holding me, and I wept wracking sobs into his shoulder as he comforted me.
+He took me in his arms then, holding me, and I wept wracking sobs onto his shoulder as he comforted me.
 I hadn’t wept this way in a long time.
+It felt good to let it out.

-“I understand about the gift,” I said tearfully, “It’s just that your angry tone reminds me of other times.”
+“I understand about the gift,” I explained tearfully, “It’s just that your angry tone reminds me of other times.”

 “I know, I see.
 I never meant to hurt you, would never knowingly hurt you and I’m sorry that I did,” he said quietly, almost abashedly, unaccustomed to speaking this directly about feelings.
 Genuine sorrow, regret and love formed the soothing balm of these words.